Royal Antediluvian Order of Buffaloes: Minor Lodges

-Mother Lodges and Banners
+Banners

 By the 1850s there existed dozens of Lodges across Britain, with Mother Lodges or District Lodges, acting as the head of the movement in their respective area.
 Each of these Lodges or Mother Lodges worked their own ritual and had their own rules.
-In order to create uniformity in rules, rituals and operation, The first National Governing Body, the Grand Primo Lodge of England, was organised in 1866 as a result of a meeting of delegates from various Lodges.
-In the years following, Various schisms emanated from the Grand Primo Lodge, owing to disagreements and in fighting.
+In order to create uniformity in rules, rituals and operation, The first national Governing Body, the Grand Primo Lodge of England, was organised in 1866 as a result of a meeting of delegates from various Lodges.
+In the years following, various schisms emanated from the Grand Primo Lodge, owing to disagreements and infighting.
 The first of these was the Grand Surrey Lodge.
 In 1874 the Grand Primo Lodge had 112 Lodges under it.
 In 1897 the mother of all divisions occurred and Lodges either went with the Metropolitan movement or the Provincial (or Birmingham) Movement.
 The two movements would rename themselves as the Grand Lodge of England Limited (Metropolitan) and the Grand Lodge of England (Birmingham).

-The Grand Lodge of England Limited, is simply known as "the limited section", whilst the Grand Lodge of England Inc, is known as the GLE.
-The GLE is the largest of the Buffaloe Orders.
-There have been a number of Buffalo Orders, thus leading to a general opinion that there have been close to 20,000 Buffalo Lodges formed since the movement began in 1822 all the result of schism after schism.
-The Grand Surrey Lodge, The Grand Surrey Banner (Mother Lodge) and Grand Surrey Banner (Mother Banner), Grand Middlesex Banner and Grand Executive Banner being examples of these.
-In their day these various Orders were competing against each other with lodges of each order often meeting in the same town and it was not unusual to find in a reasonable sized town four or more Buffalo lodges of four different orders.
+The Grand Lodge of England Limited is simply known as "the limited section", while the Grand Lodge of England Inc is known as the GLE.
+The GLE is the largest of the Buffalo orders.
+There have been a number of Buffalo orders, thus leading to a general opinion that there have been close to 20,000 Buffalo lodges formed since the movement began in 1822, all the result of schism after schism: the Grand Surrey Lodge, The Grand Surrey Banner (Mother Lodge) and Grand Surrey Banner (Mother Banner), Grand Middlesex Banner and Grand Executive Banner being examples of these.
+In their day these various orders were competing against each other with lodges of each order often meeting in the same town and it was not unusual to find in a reasonable sized town four or more Buffalo lodges of four different orders.
 Over time the established orders have settled their differences and now largely co-operate.

 All of the different RAOB orders are very similar, save for minor differences and peculiarities.
 Each has Minor Lodges, which are the basic unit of the whole movement.
 Overseeing Minor Lodges are what is known as "Governing Authorities" and, over those, a "Grand Lodge" (or Council), made up of Grand Primo, Officers as well as delegates representing Governing Authority areas.
 Each Buffalo Order has a Rule Book, Manual of Instruction and Ceremony Lectures issued by the parent body.
 There are generally 4 Degrees of membership.
 Kangaroo (1st degree) Primo (2nd degree) Knight of Merit (3rd Degree) and the Roll of Honour (4th Degree).

 The Grand Lodge of England was one half of two banners born from the separation of the Grand Primo Lodge, in 1897.

 In the various banners, each Grand Lodge or Grand Council holds annual meetings known as "conferences" to which delegates from all the provinces attend, and at which remits are passed, and other matters dealt with.